s-huggins/fd/README.md

 There's always candidates much more experienced than myself applying for roles.

 #### Creating a Chrome extension for the first time
-Before starting I made sure to research the fundamentals by watching some tutorials and surveying Google's documentation and any quality blog posts.
+Before starting I made sure to research the fundamentals by watching some tutorials and surveying Google's documentation as well as any quality blog posts.

 #### Positioning the tooltip